Tracking the Impact

 One species, Yellowhammer, got us all very excited.

 Yellowhammer is a Red Listed Bird of Conservation Concern and one of our most threatened farmland species.
-Tracking the Impact bird survey data has shown a positive upward trend over the last 5 years.
+Tracking the Impact bird survey data has shown a positive upward trend over the last five years.

 This upward trend compares to a long term sustained decline on Yellowhammer population on both a national and regional level.